Despite the popularity of group classes and fitness courses, personal training is the gold standard for guiding people on their training journey.

 Instead of investing several hours per week, an online trainer provides a plan and generally checks in once a week to see how things are going.
 Having five to ten dedicated clients could mean significant monthly earnings.

-While on the topic, check out Hevy Coach––the all-in-one platform for personal trainers and coaches to communicate with their clients, track their progress, assign workouts, and make changes on the go.
+While on the topic, check out Hevy Coach––the all-in-one software for personal trainers and coaches to communicate with their clients, track their progress, assign workouts, and make changes on the go.

 Try Hevy Coach